-The goal of our work is to classify automatically an HTTP user-agent either as a crawler or a human, according to the characteristics of that agent's visit upon a Web server of interest.
+Overview: The goal of this work is to classify automatically an HTTP useragent either as a crawler or a human, according to the characteristics of that agent's visit upon a Web server of interest.
 These characteristics are captured in the Web-server's access logs, which record the HTTP interactions that take place between user agents and the server.
-A typical accesslog file is comprised of thousands of entries, sorted by the time the request was posted; each entry represents an HTTP request arriving at the Web server from some user agent along with the server's reply.
-Each access-log captures a number of sessions, where each session is a sequence of requests issued by a single user-agent on a particular server, i.e. the "click-stream" of one user [8].
+Each access-log captures a number of sessions, where each session is a sequence of requests issued by a single useragent on a particular server, i.e. the "click-stream" of one user [6].
 A session ends when the user completes her navigation of the corresponding site.
 Session identification is the task of dividing an access log into sessions.
-This is usually performed by grouping all requests that have the same IP address and using a timeout method to break the click-stream of a user into separate sessions [8].
-According to the timeout method, a session is defined as a sequence of requests issued by a single user-agent, such that the timeinterval between two consecutive requests is shorter than a predefined threshold.
-A drawback of this method is that it is hard to determine a proper threshold-value, as different user-agents exhibit different navigation behaviors.
-Usually, a 30-minutes period is adopted as the threshold in Web-mining studies [8].
+This is usually performed by grouping all requests that have the same IP address and using a timeout method to break the click-stream of a user into separate sessions [6].

-Nevertheless, in our experiments we noticed that using the 30-minute threshold as the only criterion for breaking the click-stream into sessions was not sufficient.
-We observed the sessions extracted when using the 30-minute value and noticed that, for longer sessions (in terms of number of requests), click-streams belonging to a semantically continuous navigation activity were split into separate sessions.
-To cope with this issue, we introduce a procedure which adapts the threshold value dynamically, according to the number of session requests.
-In particular, for sessions with less than r{max} requests, we set the threshold value to t_1 .
-For sessions with more than r{max} requests, we increase the threshold value to $t_2 > t_1$.
-In other words, we allow a bigger time lapse between consecutive requests for larger sessions.
-By trying various threshold values and studying the resulted sessions, we determined that setting r{max} to 100, t_1 to 30 minutes and t_2 to 60 minutes gave the best results.
 Undoubtedly, there is inherent uncertainty in this approach and in any method used to identify Web sessions based on originating IP addresses.
-For instance, requests posted from the same IP address during the same time period do not come necessarily from the same user-agent [8]: sometimes, different user-agents may use the same IP address to access the Web (for instance, when using the same proxy server); in those cases, their activity is registered as coming from the same IP address, even though it represents different users.
+For instance, requests posted from the same IP address during the same time period do not come necessarily from the same user-agent [6]: sometimes, different user-agents may use the same IP address to access the Web (for instance, when using the same proxy server); in those cases, their activity is registered as coming from the same IP address, even though it represents different users.
 Also, session identification based on the heuristic timeout method carries a certain degree of uncertainty regarding the end of a user-agent's navigation inside a Web site of interest.
 Uncertainty in the data and the actual detection problem itself are the reasons that we believe a probabilistic approach is an ideal application to this problem.